xan105/node-powertoast/README.md

   **Returns**

-  ✔️ Resolves as soon as the notification has been dispatched.
+  ✔️ Resolves as soon as the notification has been dispatched.<br />
      Except when PowerShell needs to be running to subscribe to events in which case the promise will resolve only afterwards.

   ❌ Rejects on error.

 - `clear(): Promise<void>`